Skip to content

 plotSimulation ->> Main: [ ]

-Look at the plot with all the model states.
+Look at the plot with all the model features.
 How does the meal response look?
 Is it reasonable compared to the hypothesis?

-If the model is implemented correctly, the following questions should be answered with a yes:
+Sanity check: If the model is implemented correctly, the following questions should be answered with a yes

 • Is the TAG in the food disappearing as it is taken up into the blood?

-• Is the fat utilized by the body?
-How long does it take until all fat is utilized?
+• Is the fat utilized by the body? (is it disappearing from the tissue?)

-Note: If you detect any errors in your model formulation and make changes in the model file, you need to re-compile the mex file.
-It might be a good habit to always compile the mex file before you do any simulations.
+Note: If you detect any errors in your model formulation and make changes in the model file, you need to re-install and re-import the model.
+It might be a good habit to always install and import the model before you do any simulations.

 To further analyze the diffusion and LPL reactions, we will specifically plot their reaction rates.